 - Stock strings might be dull

-Epiphone has an incredible history and even with this guitar being made overseas, they have managed to design and build a guitar that will bring many people a great experience for under a couple hundred bucks!
-We recommend this guitar, especially to those beginning to learn how to play the guitar and need a quality instrument to keep you inspired to keep practicing on a very small budget.
+Epiphone has an incredible history and even with some being made overseas, they have managed to design and build a model that will bring many people a great experience for under a couple of hundred bucks!